Raffensperger backs election manager’s criticism of President Trump, Georgia senators

 “I will investigate these claims thoroughly and take action against anyone attempting to undermine our elections.”

 The targeted groups include America Votes, Vote Forward and The New Georgia Project.
-All thee groups have denied the secretary of state’s allegations.
+All three groups have denied the secretary of state’s allegations.